neo4j-product-examples/snowflake-graph-analytics/genre-recommendation/README.md

 });
 ```

-The model will be save into internal stage of the Neo4j Graph Analytics application.
-This model can be refferred by its name `nc-imdb` in the next step.
+The model will be saved into the internal stage of the Neo4j Graph Analytics application.
+This model can be referred to by its name `nc-imdb` in the next step.

 ### Making predictions
 The trained model can be used to make predictions on the movie nodes.
-The following command generates predictions and stores them in a new table `results.movie_genre_predictions`:
+The following command generates predictions and stores them in a new table `results.genre_predictions`:

 ```
 -- Prediction stage of the GraphSAGE node classification algorithm